Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Abstract

 \section{Abstract}

 {

 Single-molecule magnets are among the most promising platforms for achieving molecular-scale data storage and processing.
 Their magnetisation dynamics are determined by the interplay between electronic and vibrational degrees of freedom, which can couple coherently, leading to complex vibronic dynamics.
-Building on an \textit{ab initio} description of the electronic and vibrational Hamiltonians, we formulate a non-perturbative vibronic model of the low-energy magnetic degrees of freedom in a single-molecule magnet, which we benchmark against field-dependent magnetisation measurements.
-Describing the low-temperature magnetism of the complex in terms of magnetic polarons, we are able to quantify the vibronic contribution to the quantum tunnelling of the magnetisation.
-Despite collectively enhancing magnetic relaxation, we observe that specific vibrations suppress quantum tunnelling by enhancing the magnetic axiality of the complex.
-Finally, we discuss how this observation might impact the current paradigm to chemical design of new high-performance single-molecule magnets, promoting vibrations to an active role rather than just regarding them as sources of noise and decoherence.
+Building on an ab initio description of the electronic and vibrational Hamiltonians, we formulate a non-perturbative vibronic model of the low-energy magnetic degrees of freedom in monometallic single-molecule magnets.
+Describing their low-temperature magnetism in terms of magnetic polarons, we are able to quantify the vibronic contribution to the quantum tunnelling of the magnetisation, a process that is commonly assumed to be independent of spin-phonon coupling.
+We find that the formation of magnetic polarons lowers the tunnelling probability in both amorphous and crystalline systems by stabilising the low-lying spin states.
+This work, thus, shows that spin-phonon coupling subtly influences magnetic relaxation in single-molecule magnets even at extremely low temperatures where no vibrational excitations are present. }